Kintaro Kanemura: Wrestling International New Generations (1991–1994)

 On March 1, 1993, Kanemura wrestled Kevin Sullivan at a television taping for Smoky Mountain Wrestling (SMW) in the United States, which Kanemura won by disqualification after Sullivan bladed Kanemura's arm with a spike; the incident was censored on national television in America.
 The injury required Kanemura to get fifty-eight stitches.
 On April 3, he teamed up with Mitsuhiro Matsunaga to win the World Tag Team Championship, defeating Freddy Krueger and Leatherface.
 However, Matsunaga vacated the title only six days later to wrestle Leatherface.
-Kanemura continued his feud with Kevin Sullivan to avenge the attack in SMW and the two battled each other to no contest at Dog in the Box on May 27.
+Kanemura continued his feud with Sullivan to avenge the attack in SMW and the two battled each other to no contest at Dog in the Box on May 27.
 The two had another rematch at Hollywood Nightmare, which again ended in a no contest.
 Kanemura became W*ING's top fan favorite after Mitsuhiro Matsunaga left the company to join Frontier Martial-Arts Wrestling (FMW).

 On September 26, Kanemura lost the Caribbean Heavyweight Championship to Jado.
 On October 19, Kanemura and Shoji Nakamaki lost to Jado and Gedo in a falls count anywhere match.
 At Odawara Brazing Night, Kanemura and Nakamaki lost to Jado and Gedo in a No Ropes Barbed Wire Scramble Fire Deathmatch, when Jado executed a Powerbomb on Kanemura into the fire with Hido's help, burning 75 percent of his skin tissue off his back and shoulder.
 As a result, Jado and Gedo were awarded the win by forfeit and Kanemura was taken to hospital on a stretcher.
 Kanemura returned to W*ING on November 20 to show his burns to the crowd and Gedo and Hido tried to confront him until he chased them away with his umbrella.
 He made his in-ring return to W*ING on February 15 by defeating Hido in a Loser Leaves W*ING Street Fight, forcing Hido to leave W*ING.
 On March 13, Kanemura headlined the show by teaming with Shoji Nakamaki against Kendo Nagasaki and Nobutaka Araya in a Ring Filled with Cream tornado tag team match, which Kanemura's team lost.
 This would turn out to be W*ING's last show as the promotion closed due to financial loss on March 21.